- Malapascua Island Cebu Travel Requirements during COVID-19 Community Quarantine

 - Drinking Water

 - Day 2: Beaches + Snorkeling + Departure

-Explore Cebu's Malapascua Island, known for being a diving destination where you can swim with thresher sharks.
+Explore Cebu's Malapascua Island, known for being a diving destination where you can swim with thresher sharks, making it one of the top Visayas tourist spots.
 Find out about the best time to visit, how to go, where to stay, other top attractions, and local food you shouldn't miss in this guide.